ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 #### Example PowerShell script

-Here's an example PowerShell script you can use to set up scheduled tasks for indexing data and uploading the indexed data:
+Here's an starter PowerShell script you can use to schedule your tasks for indexing data and uploading the indexed data:

 ```powershell
 param([string]$dataStoreName,[string]$fileLocation)